Hasnayeen/zinker/README.md

 ## Setup

+> **Info**
-Currently this works on valet.
+> Tested this only on valet.

 Install like a regular laravel app.

+- Install composer package
+- Add .env file (`APP_URL` should be set properly for the app to work and use `http` protocol)
+- Add database
+- Run migration
+- Run `php artisan zinker:install` command.

 ## Features

 Features I intend to add in future

-[x] Run php code
+- [x] Run php code

-[x] Run code on any laravel application
+- [x] Run code on any laravel application

-[x] See all the query log of your code
+- [x] See all the query log of your code

+- [x] See model/collection data in table

-[] See date time format and iterate on key shortcut
+- [] See date time format and iterate on key shortcut

-[] See model/collection data in table

-[] Filtering and searching function for table data
+- [] Filtering and searching function for table data

-[] Raw SQL to Eloquent query
+- [] Raw SQL to Eloquent query

 ## Community